BernardIgiri/text-adventure-game/README.md

 ### [Language] (Optional)

-Allows you to override built-in strings (e.g., “Talk”, “Do”, “Go”) for localization or stylistic changes.
+Allows you to override built-in strings (e.g., “Talk”, “Do”, “Go”) for localization to different langauges or stylistic changes.

 ```ini
 [Language]